Mahmud-Araf/The_Hunt_For_Red_October/README.md

 After that move or paste the **The Hunt For Red October.desktop** file in desktop and right clicking tick on **Allow Launching** and in **Properties** make sure you ticked **Allow executing as program** in the **Permissions** section.
-Now, double clicking will launch the game.
+Now, double clicking the icon / launcher will launch the game.

 ## Hope you will enjoy